JB1984/Unity-Vuforia-AR-Intro/README.md

 Now lets grab the Core Features samples package from the Vuforia website.
 Go to https://developer.vuforia.com/ click on the "Downloads" tab and choose the "Samples" tab underneath that.
 Look for the "Core Features" and then click "Download for Unity".
 This will give you a .zip file with the basic components that you will need to create this VR app.
 You will notice that there are a lot of really cool Core Features in the Vuforia SDK but for this very basic starter app we are only going to be concerned with "Image Targets".
 In later tutorials we will go through more of the Core Features and also use some of the features listed in the "Advanced Topics" samples.

 Once the "Core Feature" has downloaded lets create a new folder on the desktop to hold the .zip contents.
 I am going to name mine VuforiaSamples but feel free to name the folder whatever you want.
+Unzip the contents of the file you downloaded to this folder you just made.
+It should contain two unity files, one called "ImageTargets" and another "VuforiaSamples".

+Lets go back to Unity now and click on the Assets tab of the Unity toolbar.
+Go to "Import Package", and then "Custom Package".
+Click on this and navigate to the folder we just made with the Vuforia Core Feature samples.
+Select and open the "VuforiaSamples".
+Unity will decompress and import the items of this file.
+You will then be given a pop-up with the option to select files.
+Make sure that all of the items are selected and then hit Import.

+Thats it for this section, you have now imported the basic components of the Vuforia SDK in to Unity.
+Congrats!